-The West Fjords area is one of the hardest areas of the island to access, as the roads are only open a certain time of year.
+The West Fjords area is one of the hardest areas of the island to access, as the roads are only open at a certain time of year.
 However, if the weather cooperates and you have time to drive back and forth around fjords for hours, it is a stunning trip!

 Visit the arctic foxes Ingi and Mori in Suðavík (Sudavik), watch planes pop in and out of the airport in lovely Ísafjörður (Isafjordur), and climb to the top of a man-made avalanche barrier in colorful Flateyri.
-Soak in Arctic seaside hot pots in Drangsnes and do not miss a hike around stunning Dynjandi waterfall!
+Soak in Arctic seaside hot pots in Drangsnes and do not miss a hike around the stunning Dynjandi waterfall!

 If you have time, check out the largest bird cliff in the world Latrabjarg for puffin season, generally running April-September.